 Died: April 4, 1933

 George Charles Calnan was born January 18, 1900 in Boston.
-His father was a teamster.
+His connection to New Jersey, sadly, has more to do with his death than his birth.
+George's father was a teamster.
 George was an excellent student who excelled at English High School, one of the city’s finest public schools and was appointed to the U.S. Naval Academy at the age of 16.
 Tall, skinny, competitive and coordinated, George wanted to play football but the coach at Annapolis wouldn’t give the 130-pounder a uniform.
 Instead, he fell under the tutelage of George Heintz, Navy’s fencing coach.

 Between 1923 and 1933, George won nine Amateur Fencers League of America (AFLA) titles—four in foil, two in epée, one in three-weapon, and one in outdoor epée.
 He fenced for the New York Fencers Club, and was a member of 13 national championship teams.
 American fencing had been technique-oriented when George first became involved.
 Under his leadership, it became a dynamic and competitive sport.
 Suddenly Americans were being taken seriously on the world stage.

 In 1928, George won a bronze medal in the Olympics.
 In 1932, he won two more bronze medals as captain of the foil and epée teams, and was given the honor of leading the athletes in the recitation of the Olympic oath (left).
 After returning from Los Angeles, he was nominated for the presidency of the AFLA.